baverman/snaked/doc/start.rst

 Plugins
 *******

-Simple list with available extension.
+Simple list with available extensions.
 Check to enable, uncheck to disable, nothing more.
 If plugin will provide it's own configuration dialog it will appear in preferences.